What is the course about?

 By the end of this course you should be able to...

-- Demonstrate solid technique and thorough understanding of physiological phenomena to bring this about
+- Demonstrate solid technique and thorough understanding of how to apply it

 - Demonstrate enhanced understanding of the works played

-- Communicate this enhanced musical understanding to an audience
+- Communicate your enhanced musical understanding to an audience

 - Demonstrate strong listening skills and aural perceptiveness